Help More Delaware Families Access Early Care and Education!

 Families and child care providers in Delaware continue to struggle to make ends meet, despite some positive gains in recent years.

 Let’s help Gov. Matt Meyer and his administration follow through on their commitment to provide access to universal pre-K throughout the state.
-This year, serve at least 5,500 more children by investing more state dollars and allow more families to access care by increasing eligibility.
+This year, let's capitalize on Delaware’s historic investments and serve even more children and families by investing more state dollars and allowing more families to access care by increasing eligibility.

-Some progress has been made in recent years, and some promising things are on the horizon
+Some progress has been made in recent years, and some promising things are on the horizon.
+Advocates have also identified detailed policy goals related to early care.

 While this request is focused on FY27 budget, the state needs to make longer-term, transformational investments that expand access to all Delaware families.

-Contact Governor Matt Meyer and your legislator through this message to say:
+Contact members of the Joint Finance Committee and your legislator to say:

-Please make early childhood care and education a priority in the budget—invest to expand access to serve more families and ensure programs are high -quality:
+Please make early childhood care and education a priority in the budget.
+Build on the governor’s recommended budget and expand access to serve more families and ensure programs are high quality:

 Department of Education: Increase access to state-funded pre-K (ECAP)